About

 Professional Associations and Board Memberships

-- Planning Board, Town of Canterbury New Hampshire
+- Planning Board, Town of Canterbury New Hampshire (first elected 2011)

 - New Hampshire Bar Association